kyma-project/kyma/docs/asset-store/docs/08-01-gateway-mode-set-up.md

 export ROLE=roles/storage.admin
 ```

-### Create a Secret

 When you communicate with Google Cloud for the first time, set context to your Google Cloud project.
 Run this command:
 ```bash
 gcloud config set project $PROJECT
 ```

-To set Minio to a Gateway mode, you need a Secret with a service account that has the **Storage Admin** role permissions.
+To set Minio to a Gateway mode, you need a service account that has a private key and the **Storage Admin** role permissions.
 Follow these steps:

 1. Create a service account.
 Run:
     ```bash